 Bethel College has an excellent reputation in the arts.

-- The Bethel College Academy of Performing Arts provides music lessons (instrumental, keyboard, voice) for the community and is known for its outstanding Suzuki program.
+- The Bethel College Academy of Performing Arts provides dance classes and music lessons (instrumental, keyboard, voice) for the community and is known for its outstanding Suzuki program.

 - The college also has strong relationships with the Newton Mid-Kansas Symphony Orchestra and the Newton Community Children’s Choir, which both hold programs on the Bethel campus.